ManhattanPrep/404-redirected/readme.txt

 == Description ==

-**Features (to be) added in this Fork:**
+**Features added with this Fork:**

 * IP Address Ignore List
 * Bot/Spider Ignore List (by user agent)
-* 404 Log Sort defaults to DESC
+* 404 Log (Captured 404 URLs) sort defaults to DESC by hits
-* Action to purge unassigned 404's from the Logs.
+* Ability to purge unassigned 404's from the Logs.

+**Features planned for this Fork:**

-* Search feature for 404 Log
+* Ability to Search Captured 404 URLs

 For documentation and a description of the pre-fork features see https://github.com/gpspake/404-redirected